eemeleems/GEOL0069_Project_FloodDetection/ENVIRONMENTAL_COST.md

 # Environmental Cost Assessment

 This document accompanies the GEOL0069 final project (Notebooks 1-3: flood extent mapping and depth estimation for Fishlake, South Yorkshire).
-It aims to report the directly measured compute emissions for this project, and to place that figure in a wider context, in terms of the additional, unmeasured compute involved in producing this project, and the broader infrastructure (cloud platforms, satellite data, generative AI tools) that the project made use of.
+It aims to report the directly measured computational emissions for this project, and to place that figure in a wider context, in terms of the additional, unmeasured computation involved in producing this project, and the broader infrastructure (cloud platforms, satellite data, generative AI tools) that the project made use of.

 Throughout, figures are presented as estimates with sources given.
 The aim is to provide an approximate